11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 • Sleep stages & Sleep Score: Nightly breakdown into light, deep, and REM, plus an overall score and context so you can see trends.

-• HRV and resting heart rate: Continuous HR and HRV trends feed recovery and strain models.
+• HR and HRV: Continuous HR and HRV trends feed into recovery and strain models.

 • Temperature tracking: Nightly skin temperature trends can flag illness or assist cycle tracking.